 In today’s high-paced environment where customers and stakeholders expect a quick turnaround and faster release cycles, the DevOps model seems to be the way to go.
 However, the sequential and reactive nature of change management (especially within the areas of release and deployment) in large enterprises can negate the potential benefits of DevOps.

-According to CTO Jim Bird, whereas change management frameworks at their core are designed to deal with large-scale changes, identifying dependencies and operational risks, DevOps reverses this approach by optimizing for small and frequent changes – breaking big changes down to smaller iterative steps and automating how they are managed.
+Whereas change management frameworks at their core are designed to deal with large-scale changes, identifying dependencies and operational risks, DevOps reverses this approach by optimizing for small and frequent changes – breaking big changes down to smaller iterative steps and automating how they are managed.

 While the two may seem at odds, DevOps and Change Management can coexist.
 DevOps is improving the programming process and speeding up development.
 But for DevOps to coexist successfully with Change Management, enterprises need to be able to define the change in terms of its scope, follow the change throughout the development lifecycle, share change information with other systems and personnel, and understand how that change impacts other intersection points.